Modules

 5. Do steps 4, 5, and 6 of the Windows installation (power up your device, plug in the AVR ISP mkII, make sure the green light comes on)

-6. Open up the AVR Fuses program that you downloaded.
+6. Open up AVR Fuses.

 7. Select the AVR chip type that you’re using (the name of the chip is also printed on the chip itself, use a flashlight to read the tiny letters!)